 What Every SMB Should Know About Buyer Personas

-When designing marketing initiatives it is common to start by defining your target audience and today’s marketer takes it the next step by building in-depth buyer personas.
+When designing marketing initiatives it’s common to start by defining your target audience and today’s marketer takes it the next step by building in-depth buyer personas.
 But what exactly is a buyer persona and what does the process involve?
-In this post, I will explain what a buyer persona is, why it is important, elements to include and how you can use a buyer persona when it is complete.
+In this post, I will explain what a buyer persona is, why it’s important, elements to include and how you can use a buyer persona when it is complete.

 What are Buyer Personas?